novaardiansyah/laravel10-crash-course/README.md

 ## Sneak Peek 🌟

-Get a glimpse of the app's enchanting world by exploring the current progress at [demo is not available]().
+Get a glimpse of the app's enchanting world by exploring the current progress at [https://basic-laravel10.novaardiansyah.my.id](https://basic-laravel10.novaardiansyah.my.id).
 Feast your eyes on these snapshots that showcase the app's dynamic essence:

 <div style="margin-bottom: 5px">
   <img src="public/capture/image-1.png" alt="image-1" style="width: 300px; margin-right: 10px" />